Technology / Monday March 2, 2026

 Opera

-Opera is the most popular alternative to the mainstream browsers.
+Opera is the most popular alternative to mainstream browsers.
 Furthermore, it is one of the oldest, as the first version of Opera dates back to 1994.
-Though it has used the Chromium codebase since 2013, Opera is still a unique choice when it comes to internet browsing.
+Although it has used the Chromium codebase since 2013, Opera remains a unique choice for internet browsing.

 Pros

-1. Usability on a new level – Opera is truly unique regarding usability.
-While most browsers try their best to be as minimalist as possible, Opera stands as a beacon of an all-in-one usability paradise.
-For example, they offer a built-in messenger application, which allows you to receive messages from FB, IG, WhatsApp, Telegram, and VKontakte directly on the sidebar.
+1. Usability on a new level – Opera is truly unique in its approach to usability.
+While most browsers strive to be as minimalist as possible, Opera stands as a beacon of an all-in-one usability paradise.
+For example, they offer a built-in messenger application that allows you to receive messages from FB, IG, WhatsApp, Telegram, and VKontakte directly in the sidebar.

-2. Turbo and Battery saver mode – Opera offers two unique modes to improve the user’s experience.
-Turbo Mode allows users with slower internet to have their connection speed increased.
+2. Turbo and Battery Saver mode – Opera offers two unique modes to improve the user experience.
+Turbo Mode allows users with slower internet to increase their connection speed.
 Unfortunately, they don’t work with encrypted websites, which makes it a bit useless nowadays.
-On the other hand, the Battery saver mode is a goldmine for those who have time to spare and want to keep their battery alive longer.
+On the other hand, the Battery Saver mode is a goldmine for those who have time to spare and want to keep their battery alive longer.

-3. Build-in privacy feature – Opera is a great choice for those users who prefer to stay anonymous.
-The browser offers an array of built-in privacy features like tracker blocker, ad blocker, cookies blocker, and others.
+3. Built-in privacy feature – Opera is a great choice for users who prefer to stay anonymous.
+The browser offers an array of built-in privacy features, such as a tracker blocker, an ad blocker, a cookie blocker, and more.

-4. Integrated VPN – To top it all off, Opera offers a free built-in VPN, which offers additional privacy protection to its users.
+4. Integrated VPN – To top it all off, Opera offers a free built-in VPN that provides additional privacy protection for its users.
 See why PrivacyJournal recommends these best VPN services.

 Cons: